Has football ever hosted a greater spectacle than Zinedine Zidane at the peak of his powers?

 A stepover takes him past another but not even Thierry Henry is expecting such an opening so early in the game and he stands rooted offside while Zidane’s outside-of-the-boot throughball travels through to Dida.

-Brazilians with clear memories of 1998 must have felt a shiver down their spine.
+Brazilians with clear memories of 1998 feel a shiver down their spine.

 He’s not going to do it again, is he?